fpco/haskell.fpcomplete.com/tutorials/syllabus.md

 # Haskell learning syllabus

+**NOTE** This page is slightly out of date, and will be updated in the near future.
+Most of the content is still accurate.

 Over the years, FP Complete has put together a syllabus of Haskell concepts we believe make up a solid level of productivity.
 Much of this is captured in our [Applied